 Offering a variety of payment options can get complicated.
 However, juggling multiple gateways is sometimes necessary to meet everyone’s needs.
 This includes both your bottom line and your customers’ satisfaction level.

-Fortunately, with the Wholesale Suite plugin for WooCommerce, you can flex a lot more control over the availability of your payment gateways.
+Fortunately, with Wholesale Suite’s Wholesale Prices Premium plugin, you can flex a lot more control over the availability of your payment gateways.
 This enables you to create role-based payment options for certain customers.
 Consequently, you’ll be more able to meet your payment needs and theirs.

 In this article, we’ll take a look at why you might want to use payment gateway mapping for your wholesale customers.
 Then, we’ll walk you through the steps you’ll need to get it set up.
 If you’re ready, Let’s get started!